weijiadeng/Simple_Caffe_Inferencer/README.md

 For example, to run and to compile all parts of this project in a freshly installed ubuntu 18.04, you may want to execute the following commends:

-### sudo apt-get install build-essential, cmake, libboost-all-dev, libprotobuf-dev
+### sudo apt-get install build-essential, cmake, libboost-all-dev, libprotobuf-dev, libomp-dev

 ## How to build